pschulk/Microsoft_Studio_Analysis_Phase_1/README.md

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./dsc-phase1-project-template.ipynb) or our [presentation](./DS_Project_Presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./Phase1_Project_Notebook.ipynb) or our [presentation](./presentation.pdf).

-For any additional questions, please contact **name & email, name & email**

 ## Repository Structure

 Describe the structure of your repository and its contents, for example:

 ```
-├── __init__.py                         <- .py file that signals to python these folders contain packages
+├── exploratory_files                   <- Jupyter notebooks for data exploration and testing
+├── images                              <- Both sourced externally and generated from code
+├── zippedData                          <- Data files used in analysis
+├── .gitignore                          <- Code to avoid uploading specified files
+├── Phase1_Project_Notebook.ipynb       <- Narrative documentation of analysis in Jupyter notebook
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── presentation.pdf                    <- PDF version of project presentation
-├── code
-│   ├── __init__.py                     <- .py file that signals to python these folders contain packages
-│   ├── visualizations.py               <- .py script to create finalized versions of visuals for project
-│   ├── data_preparation.py             <- .py script used to pre-process and clean data
-│   └── eda_notebook.ipynb              <- Notebook containing data exploration
-├── data                                <- Both sourced externally and generated from code
-└── images                              <- Both sourced externally and generated from code
 ```